oxcaml/playground/README.md

 $ mogrify -format jpg filtered-ox.pgm
 ```

-Then you can open `filtered-ox.pgm` directly from the sidebar on the left.
+Then you can open `filtered-ox.pgm` directly from the sidebar on the left (expand the `parallel-example` directory in the tree view).
 Behold the *filtered ox*.